zeyneppguler23/CardGame_ThreadSafe/README.md

 # Card Game Simulation

-This project simulates a multi-threaded card game for a specified number of players.
-The program reads a card pack from a file, distributes the cards to players and decks, and proceeds through gameplay until a winner is determined or the game ends.
-The project emphasizes thread safety, modularity, and extensibility.
+This project simulates a multi-threaded card game for a configurable number of players.
+The game features a robust implementation of thread-safe operations to ensure fair gameplay and to prevent race conditions between threads.
+The program accepts input through a pack file, handles the card distribution to players and decks, and runs until a winner emerges or the game ends.
+Players take turns drawing a card from one deck and discarding a card to another, with the game progressing in a cyclic manner.
+A player wins if their hand contains four cards of the same face value at any point during the game, including immediately after the initial card distribution.
+The project emphasizes thread safety, modularity, extensibility, and comprehensive testing

 ## Features